udc29h/newTube/README.md

 # NewTube 🎥

 ## Overview
 NewTube is a modern web application designed to enhance your video browsing and rating experience.
 It provides a sleek, intuitive interface for discovering and interacting with video content.

+# Step 1 : Download the zip file
+# Step 2 : unzip it
+# Step 3 : load unpacked in your chrome/edge browser and enjoy :)

 ## Features
 - 🌟 Video rating system